Introduction to Social Network Analysis

 • Interpreting and evaluating the use of social network analysis in various disciplines

-The course meets in person at the University of Calgary for two days July 16-17, 2024, during Rocky Mountain Methodology Academy.
-Class meets from 9.00am to 5.00pm each day.
+The course meets in person usually over two days from 9.00am to 5.00pm each day.

 Students will be introduced to a variety of specialized software during the course: UCINET for analysis of whole network data; E-NET for analysis of ego-centred network data; and NetDraw and Gephi for network visualization.
 All of these software packages are available for free.
 Because this is a hands-on course, learners are encouraged to bring a laptop to class with the software downloaded (instructions will be provided).
 Instruction will focus on demonstrating the data management, statistical and visualization techniques in multiple software programs and students are not required to be an expert in any specific software.
 Supplemental materials and examples will also include examples from various standard software packages such as SPSS, STATA, and R.